 NSW Anzac Centenary - Records of NSW and WWI

-State Records is proud to honour the Centenary of World War I and Anzac with an exhibition and website that draws from the archive’s vast collection to look at New South Wales life during the war years.
+As part of the commemoration program, State Records is proud to honour the Centenary of World War I and Anzac with an exhibition and website that draws from State Record’s vast collection to look at life in New South Wales during the war years.
+The exhibition and website focus on the key themes of:

 - In Service – enlistment and the response of the Government and people of NSW